GabrielJDavila/GabrielJDavila/README.md

 ### Hi there 👋

 I'm Gabriel Davila, a front-end developer with experience designing and creating websites and web applications for small businesses.
 I love problem solving, finding solutions, and leaning into my creative toolkit to build projects.
-I believe programming - and tech in general - are the closests things to superpowers that we have as humans.
-I want to do my part to develop this field further!
+I'm also big into fitness, and like looking for ways to intergrate my two passions.

 October 2023 - !!
 Finished the Scrimba Frontend Developer Career Path !!